 The key to the success of the whole process lies in digitizing anything and everything that is possible.
 Without a simple, effective digitization process, it will hardly change how expenses are managed within your business.

 There are basically three types of expenses or invoices – online, printed, and hand-written – and you’re supposed to work with a technology that handles each without fail.
-This means that downloaded or emailed online receipts can be added with little or no manual effort, and online payments are integrated immediately via a simple interface.
+This means that downloaded or emailed online receipts can be added with little or no manual effort, and online payments are integrated immediately via a simple interface such as using an invoice generator.
 Printed receipts are read directly from the camera on your mobile device using intelligent technologies such as Optical Character Recognition (OCR), while the required number of handwritten receipts can also be inserted manually and as easily and painlessly as needed.
 These digitized receipt OCR can easily be stored into the system and the numbers accounted for.
 It is, however, important to have a very accurate software system to capture these data.
 Errors or lost information will just be a headache for your financial team.

 2. Integrate into the System